mkoeppe/lefschetz-family/README.md

 ## Project status
-This project is actively being developped.
+This repository is no longer being updated.
+For the most up to date version of this package, see ([https://github.com/ericpipha/lefschetz-family](https://github.com/ericpipha/lefschetz-family).